soh09/2048_NEAT/README.md

 - Used depth-first search to perform a topological sort on the neurons to ensure the forward pass is done properly
     - ie, all input neurons must be forward-passed for the output neuron to forward
+- depth-first search is used for creating new connections as a mutation, to ensure no cycles emerge
+    - with this approach, a hidden neuron can feed back into a input neuron, should I allow this?

 ## Progression
 | date | details |